 Procedures

-The first procedure you will learn about is the LHC (left heart catheterisation).
-Following this will be CRM/structural cases and less common PICC lines.
-Don't let your knowledge skip a beat—keep reading to understand the procedures in the cath lab!
+The first procedure you will learn about is the LHC.
+Following this will be CRM (labs 5, 6, 7) and structural cases (labs 1 and 2, usually only on Mon and Wed).
+Don't let your knowledge skip a beat — keep reading to understand the procedures in the cath lab!

 Left Heart Catheterisations (LHC)